How do you go from being flat broke to achieving — if not wealth — a state of financial comfort, freedom, and security?

 - Regularly saving and investing money for the future.

 I wrestled with what to call this post.
-In other words, what the ultimate outcome of these seven steps should be.
+In other words, what the ultimate outcome of these 6 plus 1 steps should be.

 Finally, you’ll be richer than most people.
-According to a Bankrate.com survey, less than 40% of Americans have enough savings to cover three months’ living expenses.
-Combine a rainy-day fund, no debt, and regular retirement savings, and you’re joining a rather exclusive club!
+Less than 40 percent of Americans have enough savings to cover three months’ living expenses, according to a study by Bankrate.com.
+When you can combine a rainy-day fund, no debt and regular retirement savings, you’ll join a rather exclusive club!